Scylidose/100DaysOfCodeChallenge2/Calendar/README.md

 ----------------------------------------------

+## Day 75: 27 July 2019

+- Done Section 7 of the TensorFlow 2.0: A Complete Guide on the Brand New Tensorflow course

+- Started to read Pattern Recognition and Machine Learning book

+**Aprox Time:** ***3 hours***

+## Day 74: 26 July 2019

+- Started Section 7 of the TensorFlow 2.0: A Complete Guide on the Brand New Tensorflow course

+- Read articles about Reinforcement Learning on Medium website

+**Aprox Time:** ***2 hours***

 ## Day 73: 25 July 2019

 - Done Section 6 of the TensorFlow 2.0: A Complete Guide on the Brand New Tensorflow